loicfrering/backbone.datagrid/README.md

 --------

 The raw sources can be navigated on [GitHub](https://github.com/loicfrering/backbone.datagrid).
-The distributed sources can be found in the `dist/` directory or can be downloaded directly via one of the following links:
+The distributed sources can be found in the `dist/` directory or downloaded directly via one of the following links:

 * Production minified version: [backbone.datagrid.min.js (v0.2.0)](https://raw.github.com/loicfrering/backbone.datagrid/v0.2.0/dist/backbone.datagrid.min.js).